 If you thought you knew what it might be like to work at a children’s hospice, think again.
 This is a really special place to work, with really brilliant careers on offer.

-We always look for leading talent, wherever we may find it.
-It might surprise you to know that our team members have come from careers in banking, the law, retail and manufacturing, for example.
-And the reason they come is because they want to be part of something really meaningful, and they recognise the many opportunities we offer.
+Only the best will do for us.
+Because our children and families deserve only the best.
+But that’s not just the best people to work directly with children and families.
+We also want the very best people for other roles too.
+We look for leading talent wherever we may find it - our team members have come from careers in banking, the law, retail and manufacturing, for example.
+And the reason they’re here is because they want to be part of something really meaningful and full of opportunity.

 “Teamwork was highly evident throughout the service, with all members of staff valued and respected in their roles.” – CQC ‘Outstanding’ report

 Our #OneTeam philosophy recognises that whatever your role here, you’re integral to Forget Me Not.
 We couldn’t welcome our families into our hospice without the very best housekeeping staff making sure the place is absolutely spotless.
 We couldn’t provide high quality care without the best fundraisers and retail staff working tirelessly to generate the income we need.
 And we couldn’t function at all without a team of talented ‘backroom staff’, in estates management, finance, IT, HR and marketing, keeping the whole show on the road.